KevinTheMix/CheatSheets/Vue.md

 To be able to manipulate and modify the property coming from the Parent in the Child, we need to create a copy (hence a new object) first.
 If the property is a simple object with one-level deep properties, we can shallow clone, using the [spread syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Spread_syntax) into another object (i.e. `{ ...original }`), otherwise deep clone it using a library like [Lodash](https://lodash.com/docs/4.17.15#cloneDeep) (or our own implementation).

+In order to call the child's method from the parent, the parent first needs to obtain a reference to a Child's instance.
+This can accomplish with regular JS/jQuery element selection, or via the `ref="koko"` attribute.
+From then on, the parent can access the reference via `this.$refs.koko as Child`, then call the methods that are accessible through it.

 #### Child to Parent